XZVB12/engine/registry/README.md

 Design
 ------

-The `malice/registry` will be stored in the `.malice/registry` directory and the plugin **metrics** will be stored in `.malice/plugin/registry.json`
+The `malice/registry` will be stored in the `~/.malice/registry` directory

 This git repo [maliceio/registry](https://github.com/maliceio/registry) will need to verified similar to the way `git verify-commit` works.
-I will be signing every commit with my [keybase.io](keybase.io) PGP key.
+I will be signing every commit with my [keybase.io](https://keybase.io/blacktop) PGP key.

 Features
 --------